 Getting to Pingxi from Taipei is fairly simple.
 From Taipei Main Station or Songshan Station, hop on the TRA Northbound towards Ruifang Station.
 At Ruifang, transfer over to the Pingxi Line and get off the train at Pingxi Station.
 Unlimited Pingxi Line passes are available for travelers who might be making a few different stops along the way (if you’re headed to both Shifen and Pingxi, this is a good option).

 Pro-Tip: It’s important to keep in mind that the train does take a little longer than car and you should expect pretty big crowds during the festival.
 If you’re hoping to avoid the crowds, opt instead for a private or shared tour from Taipei.
+Alternatively, you can take a shuttle bus from Taipei Zoo Parking Lot.

 For an awe-inspiring view, it doesn’t get much better than the Pingxi Lantern Festival.
 Experience a piece of Taiwan’s culture and past with a trip to historic and quaint Pingxi.